analytics-ufcg/dslmining/examples/README.md

 ## RecSys

-FCMahout is the example for the fifth chapter of the book mahout in action.
+RecSys is the example for the fifth chapter of the book mahout in action.
 Inside the Project there is a readme about the project.

 ## MapReduce RecSys Scala

-hadoop-wiki is the example for the sixth chapter of the book mahout in action.
+MapReduce RecSys is the example for the sixth chapter of the book mahout in action.
 It's a Scala implementation.
 Inside the Project there is a readme about the project.

 ## MapReduce RecSys Java